 Acceptance.
 We acknowledge and accept that the organization that exists at the beginning of this process might be different than the one we become at the end.
 We welcome this journey.

 Empathy.
 We will listen to the stories of those who might have been marginalized and will not deny their lived experiences.
 Their stories are not subjective.
 Their stories are true, and likely reflect others’ experiences who are unable to be vocal or do not feel safe.

 Individualism.
 We agree not to fall into the trap of tokenizing.
 We value individualism and acknowledge that one person does not represent the beliefs and actions or lived experiences of an entire group.

 Bleeding Disorders Association of South Carolina (BDASC) is a 501 (C) 3 Non-Profit organization and is a Chapter of the National Hemophilia Foundation (NHF) and a Member Organization of Hemophilia Federation of America (HFA).
 In 2021, BDASC officially changes it name from Hemophilia of South Carolina (HSC) to Bleeding Disorders Association of South Carolina (BDASC) to reflect a more inclusive name of the people we serve and whom are part of our membership.
 HSC was founded in 1973 by a group of parents interested in promoting awareness, providing group support, and assisting other national hemophilia organizations.
 The organization for 42 years existed as all-volunteer; providing programs and education, support, and advocacy for access to care at the state’s capitol.
 Today, BDASC serves all 46 counties in the state, currently providing education and support services to over 1,000 individual members and their families.
 BDASC provides the most current information and education in topics related to bleeding disorders, treatment therapies, health care access, and advocacy awareness.
-The organization today has one full time executive director, a full time development and communications coordinator, and an advocacy consultant, but relies on a strong volunteer base of its membership.
+The organization today has one full time executive director and a part-time engagement coordinator and legislative advocacy consultant.
+BDASC relies on a strong volunteer base of its membership.